 Click to enlarge image(JPG, 2MB)

-Earlier this summer, City staff selected a firm to identify short-term rentals currently operating in the city.
+Last summer, City staff selected a firm to identify short-term rentals currently operating in the city.

 Deckard Technologies Inc. identified 68 legal short-term rental properties and 565 properties where potential illegal short-term rental use is occurring.
 Over the past year, there have been 814 properties that operated as short-term rentals, with more than 2,400 listings.
 The Report can be found here(PDF, 9MB).